 A 32 hour, once-a-week or daily, rotation focused on the psychosocial factors that influence occupational engagement and interpreting the role of Occupational Therapy in non-traditional and emerging practice settings.
 Supervisors will include qualified personnel such as social workers, program directors, house managers, etc. The WVU OT program Academic Fieldwork Coordinator or specified faculty will provide distant supervision.
 By the completion of the rotation, students are expected to have developed a project that compliments the site's mission and goals for the clients served.
 A clear understanding of how OT can contribute to the site in terms of consultative services offered will also be demonstrated.
-Instructional methods include meetings, direct communication/ supervision with students and site leaders, and handson client experience.
-In West Virginia, primary areas of non-traditional and emerging occupational therapy include community-based practice and culturally relevant rural Appalachian initiatives that maximize health, well-being, and quality of life.
+Instructional methods include meetings, direct communication/ supervision with students and site leaders, and hands-on client experience.

 Level II Fieldwork is a natural continuation of our curriculum, and its primary purpose is to provide students with the opportunities to integrate the theory and skills learned in the classroom within diverse practice settings.
-Students complete site-specific assignments as well as multiple reflective to ensure congruence of their experiences with their academic preparation.
+Students complete site-specific assignments as well as multiple reflections to ensure congruence of their experiences with their academic preparation.

-These level II fieldwork experiences are an integral part of the curriculum design and include in-depth experiences in delivering occupational therapy services to clients, organizations and/or populations.
-The goal of Level II Fieldwork is to "develop competent, entry-level", practice scholars and designed to promote clinical reasoning and reflective practice, to transmit the values and beliefs that enable the application of ethics related to the profession, to communicate and model professionalism as a developmental process and a career responsibility, and to develop and expand a repertoire of occupational therapy assessments and treatment interventions related to human performance (C.1.1).
+These Level II Fieldwork experiences are an integral part of the curriculum design and include in-depth experiences in delivering occupational therapy services to clients, organizations and/or populations.
+The goal of Level II Fieldwork is to "develop competent, entry-level", practice scholars and is designed to promote clinical reasoning and reflective practice, to transmit the values and beliefs that enable the application of ethics related to the profession, to communicate and model professionalism as a developmental process and a career responsibility, and to develop and expand a repertoire of occupational therapy assessments and treatment interventions related to human performance (ACOTE Standard C.1.1).

 A minimum of six months of Level II Fieldwork is required.
 At least six months (24 weeks) of sustained fieldwork is desirable on a full-time basis (C.1.10).
 Time should be appropriate to the setting selected, student needs, and continuity of client services, e.g., consecutive half days.
 No prior Level I FW can be substituted for any part of Level II FW (C.1.9).